 Top Attractions in Rome, Italy

-The Ara Pacis is a monument that was built between 13 and 9 B.C. to celebrate peace in the Mediterranean after the victorious battles of Emperor Augustus in Hispania and Gaul.
+The Ara Pacis is a monument built between 13 and 9 B.C. to celebrate peace in the Mediterranean after Emperor Augustus’s victorious battles in Hispania and Gaul.

-It is one of the most significant monuments of Ancient Rome and is preserved inside a glass-walled museum, so you can view it from the outside or you can pay €10.50 to see it up close.
+It is one of the most significant monuments of Ancient Rome and is preserved inside a glass-walled museum.
+You can view it from the outside or pay €10.50 to see it up close.

 The museum is open Tuesday to Sunday: 9 am – 7 pm.